SAINIDHI2005/RFID-Door-Lock-STM32/README.md

 **⚙️ How the System Works**
 1. The MFRC522 RFID module is initialized over SPI.
-2. Inside the main loop, the RFID status is polled continuously using: o	MFRC522_Request() o	MFRC522_Anticoll()
+2. Inside the main loop, the RFID status is polled continuously using:

+      MFRC522_Request()
+      MFRC522_Anticoll()

-3. When an RFID tag or card is detected: o	The card UID is read. o	UID is compared against a list of allowed UIDs.
+4. When an RFID tag or card is detected:
+   • The card UID is read.
+   • UID is compared against a list of allowed UIDs.
-4. Based on authentication:
+5. Based on authentication:
-o	Valid UID
+    Valid UID
-	LCD displays ACCESS GRANTED for 3 seconds
+      •	LCD displays ACCESS GRANTED for 3 seconds
-	Servo rotates from 0° to 180° (unlock position)
+      •	Servo rotates from 0° to 180° (unlock position)
-	After 3 seconds, LCD shows DOOR LOCKED
+      •	After 3 seconds, LCD shows DOOR LOCKED
-	Servo rotates back to 0° (locked position) o	Invalid UID
+      •	Servo rotates back to 0° (locked position) Invalid UID
-	LCD displays ACCESS DENIED for 3 seconds
+      •	LCD displays ACCESS DENIED for 3 seconds
-	LCD then returns to DOOR LOCKED
+      • LCD then returns to DOOR LOCKED
 ________________________________________
 **🧰 Software & Libraries**